RichardChambers/genposbackoffice/README.md

  - GenPOS PCIF Third Party Toolkit from GenPOS Rel 2.2.1
  - SQLite3 source which is included in the genposbackoffice Github as a directory tree

+The installer file is generated using the NSIS nullsoft Scriptable Install System.
+The NSIS script compiler is available from http://nsis.sourceforge.net/Download and must be installed before the NSIS script, GenposBackOffice.nsi, can be compiled to produce the installer.

 The purpose of the genposbackoffice remote application is to provide a user friendly application to perform basic OAMP actions with a GenPOS terminal cluster from a remote location.
 These actions
 include: